ferlinhusky/redwaves/README.md

 last update when their fullscreen deal screwed the page height calculation (or, according to Google, it's Apple's fault for not properly recalculating page height when the scrollbar is offset; whatever, it doesn't look right in Chrome for iPhone).

-<h3>What I'm working on</h3>

-<p>Right now, player customizations and maybe a storyline.
-I come up with an idea in the morning and
-try to get it coded by the end of the day, or maybe over a couple of days.
-It's like agile development without all the index cards and standing.</p>

 <h3>Stuff I didn't write</h3>